pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1679 Application Problems and GitHub Issues

+Today, I have been testing my [database](https://github.com/pablohdzvizcarra/test-database-txt) application and encountered some errors.
+It's interesting how even small and obvious errors can go unnoticed until we thoroughly test our code.
+This experience reminds me of the Agile spirit, where we deliver the Minimum Viable Product (MVP) and continuously improve through iterations.
+Building a JSON database is not as fast as I initially believed, but it's a valuable learning experience.

 ### Day 1677-78 Java Path Problems

 I am currently facing an issue with Java regarding file path management within the JVM filesystem.
 Specifically, I am encountering an error when attempting to read files from the root folder in a Java JAR application.
 While my code works fine in Visual Studio Code and when generating the JAR archive on my local machine, it fails when I move the JAR to a different folder.
 Tomorrow, I will continue investigating and resolving this error.